pablisch/CV/README.md

 **Patience and resilience:** I was a primary school teacher for twelve years.
 Do you need to know more?

 **Empathy:** Working closely with vulnerable children and exhausted, overstretched colleagues has taught me how essential empathy is in positive collaboration and cohesive teamwork for an effective and enjoyable working life.
-Combined with strong, honest communication, this played a key part in creating a Forest School team with unprecedented work satisfaction and exceptional experiences for our children, and was the foundation of my successful group collaborations at Makers.
+Combined with strong, honest communication, this played a key part in creating a Forest School team with unprecedented work satisfaction and exceptional experiences for our children and was the foundation of my successful group collaborations at Makers.

-**Creativity:** From furniture design to living willow mazes, and irrigation systems to STEM curriculum, creativity is an unaescapable part of me and an essential part of finding the best solution to any problem.
+**Creativity:** From furniture design to living willow mazes, and irrigation systems to STEM curriculum, creativity is an inescapable part of me and an essential part of finding the best solution to any problem.

-**Precision:** Fulfilling the complex needs of a diverse range of children and colleagues in an unpredicatable environment and above all the extreme safeguarding requirements of Forest School has been ample preparation for Makers group engineering projects working with varied peers and managing complex codebases.
+**Precision:** Fulfilling the complex needs of a diverse range of children and colleagues in an unpredictable environment and above all the extreme safeguarding requirements of Forest School has been ample preparation for Makers group engineering projects working with varied peers and managing complex codebases.

-**User focus:** Reflective teaching is a purely user focussed process and a natural progression from years of furniture design and craftsmanship where beutiful, functional creations are designed for a specific user experience.
+**User focus:** Reflective teaching is a purely user-focused process and a natural progression from years of furniture design and craftsmanship where beautiful, functional creations are designed for a specific user experience.

 ---